leosartaj/todo_bot/README.md

 ## Telegram TODO Bot

 Very simple bot to add a todo list.
-Just run todobot.py to run.
+Add a token and run todobot.py to run.
-Bot lives with the username @todo\_123\_bot
+Sample Bot lives with the username @todo\_123\_bot.

 Commands: